bcoin-org/bcoin/.github/CONTRIBUTING.md

   the positive and negative (error paths) conditions (if applicable)
 - [&nbsp;&nbsp;] For bug fixes: Code is accompanied by new tests which trigger the bug being fixed to prevent regressions
+- [&nbsp;&nbsp;] Changes to modules, classes or functions are documented properly using jsdoc, running `npm run docs` does not report any issues
 - [&nbsp;&nbsp;] Any new logging statements use an appropriate subsystem and logging level
 - [&nbsp;&nbsp;] Running `npm run lint` does not report any issues